 The font that is used on all legal plates is named "Charles Wright".

 From September 2001, new motorcycles were required this to display the rear plate already (previously, motorbikes occasionally showed a curve plate along the front mudguard).
 This one rear plate on a motorbike is always square.
 As you would expect, the dimensions are slightly smaller:

 Prior to 2021, if you were lucky enough to own a pre-1973 classic or vintage vehicle you are entitled to an older style of plate.
 From 2021 however, the rolling 40 year tax exemption rule will prevent the sale of vintage (black/silver) plates to vehicles newer than 1980s models.

 These older, vintage number plates are not made of acrylic like the standard type, there are actually metal, and are black and silver in colour.
 A company in Sheffield (Jepson and Co Ltd) specialises in making these traditional plates using original dyes and presses dating back a hundred years.

 While you are unable to alter the legally mandated format and spacing of standard registration plates there are various other designs that you can take advantage of.
 Bare in mind though that this does change over time, and it was only recently that the honeycomb background was made illegal.

 You can also put a flag on the side of the plates.
 The Union Jack, St. George Cross, Welsh Dragon and the St. Andrew Cross (Scottish Saltire) are still legal as arer various identifiers such as GB, UK, SCO, CYM.
 Neither flags nor identifiers can be more than 50mm wide and must be displayed on the left hand side of the number plates.
-A standard GB sticker is required book can be substituted for a EU symbol plus a GB identifier.
+As of January 1st 2021, the EU flag will not be used on number plates in the UK.